Semi-prorepresentability of formal moduli problems and equivariant structures: Formal moduli problem revisited

 \begin{defi} An $\infty$-category is a simplicial set $K$ which has the following property: for any $0< k< n$, any map $f_0: \Lambda_{k}^n \rightarrow K$ admits an extension $f:\Delta^n \rightarrow K$ \tikzset{every picture/.style={line width=0.75pt}}

-(cf. \cite[Definition 1.1.2.4]{30}).
-A functor (often called $\infty$-functor) between two $\infty$-categories is simply a map of simplicial sets. \end{defi} To end this section, we introduce the notion of presentability of $\infty$-categories. (cf. \cite[Definition 5.4.2.1, Proposition 5.4.2.2 and Definition 5.5.0.1]{30}). \begin{defi} Let $\mathcal{C}$ be a category (or an $\infty$-category).
+(cf. \cite[Def.
+1.1.2.4]{30}).
+A functor (often called $\infty$-functor) between two $\infty$-categories is simply a map of simplicial sets. \end{defi} To end this section, we introduce the notion of presentability of $\infty$-categories. (cf. \cite[Def.
+5.4.2.1, Prop.
+5.4.2.2 and Def.
+5.5.0.1]{30}). \begin{defi} Let $\mathcal{C}$ be a category (or an $\infty$-category).
 We say that $\mathcal{C}$ is presentable if $\mathcal{C}$ admits small colimits and is generated under small colimits by a set of $\kappa$-compact objects, for some regular cardinal number $\kappa$.
-Here, an object $C \in \mathcal{C}$ is said to be $\kappa$-compact if the functor $\Hom_{\mathcal{C}}(C, -)$ preserves $\kappa$-filtered colimits \end{defi} \begin{rem} We often omit the cardinal number $\kappa$ and say simply ``compact" and ``filtered" for simplicity. \end{rem} The following two lemmas concerning adjoint functors of $\infty$-categories are useful in the sequel (cf. \cite[Corollary 2.1.65]{7} and \cite[Corollary 5.5.2.9]{30}, respectively). \begin{lem} Let $g: \mathcal{D}\rightarrow\mathcal{C}$ be a functor of $\infty$-categories and $f: \mathcal{C}\rightarrow \mathcal{D}$ a right adjoint of $g$.
-Then $f$ is an equivalence if and only if \begin{enumerate} \item[(1)] $f$ reflects equivalences, \item[(2)] the unit transformation $\mathrm{Id}_{\mathcal{D}} \rightarrow f\circ g$ is an equivalence. \end{enumerate} \end{lem} \begin{lem} Let $F: \mathcal{C}\rightarrow \mathcal{D}$ be a $\infty$-functor between two presentable $\infty$-categories. \begin{enumerate} \item[(1)] The functor $F$ has a right adjoint if and only if it preserves small colimits. \item[(2)] The functor $F$ has a left adjoint if and only if it preserves small limits and filtered colimits. \end{enumerate} \end{lem}
+Here, an object $C \in \mathcal{C}$ is said to be $\kappa$-compact if the functor $\Hom_{\mathcal{C}}(C, -)$ preserves $\kappa$-filtered colimits \end{defi} \begin{rem} We often omit the cardinal number $\kappa$ and say simply ``compact" and ``filtered" for simplicity. \end{rem}

 There is a general effective method to construct presentable $\infty$-categories via combinatorial model categories (see \cite{32} for the notion of combinatorial model category) and Dwyer-Kan simplicial localization (\cite{31}), which we shall use several times in the sequel.
 We recall it here for completeness.
-Let $\mathcal{C}$ be a model category and $\mathrm{N}(\mathcal{C})$ its associated nerve category (cf. \cite[Definition 1.1.5.5]{30}).
+Let $\mathcal{C}$ be a model category and $\mathrm{N}(\mathcal{C})$ its associated nerve category (cf. \cite[Def.
+1.1.5.5]{30}).
 Concretely, the simplices of $\mathrm{N}(\mathcal{C})$ can be explicitly described as follows. \begin{enumerate} \item[$\bullet$] $0$-simplices are objects of $\mathcal{C}$, \item[$\bullet$] $1$-simplices are morphisms of $\mathcal{C}$. \item[] $\cdots$ \item[$\bullet$] $n$-simplices are strings of $n$ composable morphisms which the face map $d_i$ and the degeneracy map $s_j$ carry to and respectively.